back-jond1992/Coding-basics./applied-visual-design.md

 -'z-index' element can specify the order in which element are stacked when positioned to overlap.
 Higher number of 'z-index' are stacked higher than lower numbers.

+-'transform' property has variety of functions.
+It can scale, move, rotate, skew etc, elements.

+-'::before' and '::after' pseudo elements are used to add something before or after a selected element.

+-'animation' properties animate an element.
+The '@keyframes' controls what happens during the animation.